Bipartisan group of senators announce agreement on gun control

 Notably, the announcement includes the support of 10 Republican senators, which would give the proposal enough support to overcome the Senate filibuster.
 The agreement is significant given how divided lawmakers have been over the gun issue, but the actual legislative text is not yet written.

-The proposal includes support for state crisis intervention orders, funding for school safety resources, an enhanced review process for buyers under the age of 21 and penalties foe straw purchasing.
+The proposal includes support for state crisis intervention orders, funding for school safety resources, an enhanced review process for buyers under the age of 21 and penalties for straw purchasing.

+Critically, the legislation includes a so-called red flag provision, with the government providing "resources to states and tribes to create and administer laws that help ensure deadly weapons are kept out of the hands of individuals whom a court has determined to be a significant danger to themselves or others," according to the release.
+The proposal would also include "major investments to increase access to mental health and suicide prevention programs; and other support services available in the community, including crisis and trauma intervention and recovery."

+Additionally, the legislation would provide resources "to expand mental health and supportive services in schools, including: early identification and intervention programs and school based mental health and wrap-around services."

 President Joe Biden said Sunday that the agreement "does not do everything that I think is needed, but it reflects important steps in the right direction."